agashe/SigmaPHP-Router/README.md

 The only items required for a group is the group name and the routes array.
 The name will be added to all of its routes , so in the example above , the final route name will be : `api.users.profile` and the route path : `/api/v1/users/profile`

-Both `prefix` and `middlewares` are optional , a routes group could either has prefix , middlewares , both or non of them.
+`prefix` , `controller` and `middlewares` are all optional , a routes group could either has prefix controller , middlewares , all or non of them.

 For the routes definition , nothing changed all features are implemented as regular routes.
+The only thing wroth mention , is that we can override the `controller` option in the group , by specifying teh controller in the route.

-*Please Note : SigmaPHP-Router doesn't support sub-groups so you can't define a routes group inside another routes group !*
+*Please Note : SigmaPHP-Router doesn't support sub-groups yet , so you can't define a routes group inside another routes group !*

 ### Page not found handling